 3 Yet I taught Ephraim to walk.

-but they didn’t know that I healed them.
+but they did not know that it was I who healed them.

-4 I drew them with cords of a man, with ties of love;
+4 I drew them with cords of human kindness,

-and I was to them like those who lift up the yoke on their necks;
+and I was to them like those who raise infants to their cheeks,

 but the Assyrian will be their king,